An unparalleled nature journey along a pristine wild coast

 Rating: Medium / Easy: 15 km (Light version 12 km)

 We set out at the Marine Kiosk in Pearly Beach and the opportunity to gain extra insight into this amazing coastal ecosystem you are hiking through.

 We then hug the rocky shore on the coastal footpath, great for whale watching in season.
 Pearly Beach is aptly named for its beautiful beaches which border the Uilkraal reserve.

 The flat open section towards the Uilkraal river offers a view of Great White Shark cage diving operation boats a few hundred metres off shore.

 Then we cross the Uilenkraal river, between knee and waist deep, safely guided at the best spot along.
 (Don’t panic no sharks!)

-We finish the day at the Franskraal museum, a private collection of artefacts well displayed and supported with an informative talk from owner, Jan.
+We finish the day at the Franskraal museum, a private collection of artefacts well displayed and supported with an informative talk.

 Day 4: Walk with Whales

 We start at Gansbaai harbour, a traditional fishing harbour and walk the coastal trail towards De Kelders.